kloimhardt/clj-tiles/README.md

 ## Features
 * Visual programming for STEM students at university level
 * Stop to cradle notes on silent paper, solve graphical puzzles in the browser
-* Over 100 puzzles represent executable code in web-development, algebra, physics
+* Over 100 puzzles represent executable code in algebra and physics
 * Live coding for tutors without any need for experience in software development
 * Doing science "in functions" becomes as easy as using a formula editor
 * Get Wordle inspired feedback